KB User's Guide - Documents Tab - Document Style Guidelines

 Check Links - When authoring docs be sure that all links work.
 When reviewing docs be sure all links work.
 At every six month review, be sure to double check that the links still work.
 The KB has a broken link checking feature, for more information, see KB User's Guide - Documents Tab- Identifying Broken Hyperlinks on your KB documents .

 Lists - Ordered and Unordered - either all items should end in a period or none.
 It may depend on whether or not the information is more like a sentence or a list of phrases.
 Be sure to make it consistent for any given list.
 Use Ordered Lists for step by step directions and Unordered Lists for a list of related items.

-Mobile Site - Test documents on mobile device or use mobile view / full view toggle from PC or Laptop to check mobile formatting.
-Click here for more info on mobile view.
+Mobile View - Test documents on mobile device to check formatting.
+Click here for more info on the KB4U Mobile App.